 Where research funding is received for ODA compliant activities, it is important to ensure that projects remain ODA compliant for the duration of the funding.
 When embarking on new project strands and activities, PIs should consider whether these are still within the project scope and predominantly contribute to achieving the original aims and objectives.
 If you are unsure whether a change in scope or proposed activity will affect the original aims and objectives, then the ODA compliance of the funded project will need to be reassessed.

 For guidance on self-assessment, please see the section on assessing ODA compliance.
 The College also has an expert review group who can provide independent assessment of ODA compliance.
 Please contact GCRF Support for further information, guidance and support.

 If a partner or contractor fails to deliver the agreed scope of work, there should be a dispute resolution mechanism in the contract to terminate the agreement that clearly indicates the jurisdiction/law that will apply when managing the dispute.
 If no agreement is reached or if overseas jurisdiction applies then the Working Overseas – Guidance for Managers advises obtaining early legal advice and notifying your Head of Department and Faculty Dean.

 6) Evacuation Procedure

-PIs must complete an Emergency Response Protocol form before travel and discuss its contents with their Head of Department and Safety Officer who should retain a copy.
+PIs must complete an Emergency Response Plan form before travel and discuss its contents with their Head of Department and Safety Officer who should retain a copy.
 PIs should then notify colleagues abroad of the procedure.

 - UK nationals would normally return to the UK.